brcrista/Haskell-Notes/Learn-You-A-Haskell/11-functors-and-monoids.md

 When you map over a functor, you add something to it that changes the values as they come out.

+It may seem strange that functions and lists could be fundamentally connected like this.
+Consider though the concept of **coroutines**.
+Languages like C#, JavaScript, and Python have a concept of "generators."
+Basically, these are plain-old coroutines: routines that can be started and stopped and yield values along the way.
+The language presents these coroutines as iterators that produce a sequence of values, one call to the coroutine for each element.
+Haskell has no iterators; it only has lists, which function much like iterators in other languages.

 ## Functor Laws

 While it's not enforced by Haskell's type system, we define functors mathematically by a set of properties that must hold for the way `fmap` is defined.